Classes will be led by Zendra Hines

 DES 136B: Designing with Light—Industrial Design

 This course introduces students to LEDs, next-generation lighting sources, and fixture design.
 The class includes an annual competition where students design, develop, and create prototypes of fully working LED-based luminaires.
-The class will be focused on organic light-emitting diode (OLED) technology as part of this year’s luminaire design challenge.
-A panel including Siminovitch, design professionals, and representatives of the competition's sponsors will evaluate the designs and select the top three.
+A panel including Hines, design professionals, and representatives of the competition's sponsors will evaluate the designs and select the top three.

 The course involves a laboratory exploration with the goal of developing a fully working LED-based fixture design prototype.
 Students are given a LED source and are required to design a fixture for it.
 Students explore multiple solutions and are evaluated based on objective indicators, aesthetic considerations, manufacturability, and cost.
 The hands-on project allows students to work with a technology poised to change how homes and businesses will be lighted in the near future.